jbcannon/sht31-array/README.md

  # Data logger Assembly (Particle Boron with multiplexer)

- Our system uses Particle Boron microcontrollers which have cellular network capabilities allowing remote data upload,  comprehensive documentation, and support a number of analog and digital devices using I<sup>2</sup>C or SPI.
-Our system uses multiple identically addressed SHT-31 sensors which requires a multiplexer to allow reading of multiple sensors, thus we have created a custom printed circuit board that needs to be ordered or made.
+ Our system uses Particle Boron microcontrollers which have cellular network capabilities for remote data upload,  comprehensive documentation, and support numerous analog and digital devices using I<sup>2</sup>C or SPI.
+Our system uses multiple identically addressed SHT-31 sensors, which requires a multiplexer to allow reading of multiple sensors, thus we have created a custom printed circuit board that needs to be ordered or made.

 <img src=figs/loggerassembly-10.jpg width=200></img>
 <img src=figs/tca-pcb-gerber.PNG height=200></img>